-To register for any Red Cross first aid and or CPR program with Winnipeg First Aid or for more information click here.
+To register for any workplace approved first aid and or CPR program with Winnipeg First Aid or for more information click here.

 Frequently Asked Questions (FAQs)